Rodrigo-Martinez-Jacobson/clarity-challenge/README.md

     ./gradlew clean build

-This will generate a jar file inside each subproject, in the following path
+This will generate a jar file inside each subproject, in the following path:

     ./build/libs/